meganz/MEGAchat/Readme.md

  application that links to it.
 THis is already done by the rtcModule build system.
  This will be described in more detail in the webrtc module build procedure.

-## Building the Karere codebase, including the test app ##
+## Building the Karere codebase, including a test app ##
 Change directory to the root of the karere-native checkout
 `mkdir build`
 `cd build`
+* Desktop OS-es
-`ccmake ../src/rtctestapp`
+`ccmake ../examples/qt`
+* iOS
+You need to have env-ios.sh sourced in the shell, as explained above.
+Then, run *ccmake* in cross-compile mode as per the instructions for cmake in the env script:
+`eval ccmake -GXcode $CMAKE_XCOMPILE_ARGS ../examples/objc`
+This (after configuring via the menu) will not build the app but generate a XCode project linking all dependencies (including webrtc).
+You can build that project with XCode.

+### Configure Karere ###
-In the menu, first hit 'c'.
+In the ccmake menu that appeared in the previous step, first hit 'c'.
 The config parameters will get populated.
 Then you need to setup the following paths:
 `webrtcRoot` - path to the trunk directory of the webrtc source tree
 `WEBRTC_BUILD_TYPE` - the build mode of the webrtc code, as built with ninja.
 This is the dir name specified to ninja with the -C option after `out/`.
 If you built with `-C opt/Release`, then specify `Release` here, similarly for Debug.